kubernetes/kubernetes/docs/devel/development.md

 Kubernetes uses [godep](https://github.com/tools/godep) to manage dependencies.
-It is not strictly required for building Kubernetes but it is required when managing dependencies under the Godeps/ tree, and is required by a number of the build and test scripts.
-Please make sure that ``godep`` is installed and in your ``$PATH``.
+It is not strictly required for building Kubernetes but it is required when managing dependencies under the vendor/ tree, and is required by a number of the build and test scripts.
+Please make sure that `godep` is installed and in your `$PATH`, and that `godep version` says it is at least v63.

 ### Installing godep